 Google is also adding new privacy features, including the ability to tell the assistant, “that wasn’t for you,” if you don’t want it listening to a specific conversation.

 Much like Alexa, Google Assistant has a sense of humor.
 With a quick search, you can turn up a bunch of funny queries, such as “What’s that smell?,” “Hey Google, are you Skynet?” and “OK, Google, Hodor.”
 Having a birthday party?
 You can say, “OK, Google, sing ‘Happy Birthday.'”
 You can even straight up ask Google “What are your Easter eggs?”

-Google Home can help you cook too.
-If you say, “Hey, Google, let’s make chocolate chip cookies,” you’ll hear step-by-step baking instructions.
-You can set timers or multiple concurrent timers using only your voice.
-If you forget how many tablespoons are in cup, Google Home can do conversion.
-Then, when you’re done cooking, you can broadcast a message to the other Google Home devices in your house to let everyone know it’s time to eat.
+If you aren’t sure what to make for dinner tonight, Google has an answer.
+Simply ask for a recipe, and Google can walk you through it.
+You can set as many timers as you need using only voice commands.
+If you forget how many tablespoons are in a cup, Google Home can do the conversion.
+Then, when dinner is ready, you can broadcast a message to the other Google Home devices in your house to let everyone know it’s time to eat.in

-If you’re into fitness, and you have a Wear OS by Google device that supports fitness tracking, then you can say “OK, Google, start my walk,” and Google Assistant can track your step count, distance, and heart rate.
+If you have a Wear OS by Google device that supports fitness tracking, you can say “OK, Google, start my walk,” and Google Assistant can track your step count, distance, and heart rate.
 Google Assistant can help you with your fantasy football league (using CBS Sports), help you meditate (using Headspace), or help you pay your friend back for lunch last week (using Google Pay).
-Having a bad day?
-If you say “OK, Google, tell me something good,” Google Home can give you a tidbit of good news.
+You can also get some good news for a change by saying, “Hey Google.
+Tell me something good.”
+Refreshing and welcome.

 - What is Alexa?
 Where does she come from?
 How does she work?